Time0o/mpsym/README.md

 ## Installation

 This section explains how to install MPsym to your system.
-Note that MPsym currently only runs on Linux.
-It should in principle be possible to build it on non-Linux systems but this is currently either untested or simply not  yet supported by the build system.
+Note that MPsym currently only runs on Linux and macOS.
+It should in principle be possible to build it on other systems but this is either untested or simply not yet supported by the build system.

 ### Via pip

-If you only plan on calling MPsym from Python, then the easiest way to install it is via `pip install pympsym`.
+If you only plan on calling MPsym from Python, then the easiest way to install it is via `pip install mpsym`.
 This requires `Python >= 3.6` and `pip >= 19.3`.

+Alternatively you can run "pip install git+https://github.com/Time0o/mpsym.git" to directly install the latest version of MPsym.

 ### From Source

-If you plan to install MPsym from source you will need the following installed on your system:
+If you want to call MPsym from C++, you need to directly build MPsym using CMake.
+For this you will need the following installed on your system:

 * `CMake >= 3.6`
-* `Boost >= 1.72.0`
-* `Lua >= 5.2.0`
+* `Boost` (dev headers + graph libs), tested with version `1.75.0`
+* `Lua` (dev headers), tested with version `5.3.0`
 * `LuaRocks`

-If you only plan on calling MPsym from Python simply run `pip install .` or `pip install --user .`.

-If you want to call MPsym from C++, you need to directly build MPsym using CMake.
-Run the following from the root of this repository:
+Run these commands from the root of this repository:

 ```
 mkdir build && cd build
 cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr/local
 make -j $(nproc)
 ```

 Afterwards, run `make install` to install the C++ header files and shared objects as well as the `mpsym` Lua rock to your system.
 If you do not want to install the Lua rock you can pass `-DLUA_EMBED=ON` to CMake to embed the `mpsym` Lua module into a shared object.
 If you do not want to use Lua [architecture graph configuration files](#defining-architecture-files) at all, you can instead pass `DLUA_NO_ROCK=ON` to CMake.

-You can also pass `-DPYTHON_BINDINGS=ON` to CMake to additionally install the Python bindings without separately invoking `pip`.

 ## Examples